-- To monitor the Teaching and Learning standards at West Kirby Primary School. - To assess what the children know, what they understand and if they can apply their understanding at a deeper, mastery level. - To plan learning opportunities, which reflect the needs of all children in our school. - To identify any children where there is a gap between themselves and their peers so that effective support can be put into place to aim to address this. - To identify any children who may be exceeding their Age Related Expectations (ARE) so that they can be challenged and extended appropriately so that mastery is developed. - To provide the children with informative feedback and information about their next steps. - To provide parents with information about progress and attainment of their child. - To gather detailed information about the attainment and progress of specific groups within our school e.g. Pupil Premium Pupil, Special Educational Needs and Disability (SEND) Pupils, English as an Additional Language (EAL) Pupils, Gifted & Talented Pupils and Gender. - To have specific assessment information about each individual class and cohort. - To inform our Performance Management procedure. - To review and where necessary adjust our curriculum provision or approach within certain subject areas. - To inform teachers, parents and governors about the schools strategic planning. - To provide information to celebrate and be held accountable to.
+- To monitor the Teaching and Learning standards at West Kirby Primary School. - To assess what the children know, what they understand and if they can apply their understanding at a deeper, mastery level. - To plan learning opportunities, which reflect the needs of all children in our school. - To identify any children where there is a gap between themselves and their peers so that effective support can be put into place to aim to address this. - To identify any children who may be exceeding their Age Related Expectations (ARE) so that they can be challenged and extended appropriately so that mastery is developed. - To provide the children with informative feedback and information about their next steps. - To provide parents with information about progress and attainment of their child. - To gather detailed information about the attainment and progress of specific groups within our school e.g. Pupil Premium Pupils, Special Educational Needs and Disability (SEND) Pupils and Gender. - To have specific assessment information about each individual class and cohort. - To inform our Performance Management procedure. - To review and where necessary adjust our curriculum provision or approach within certain subject areas. - To inform teachers, parents and governors about the schools strategic planning. - To provide information to celebrate and be held accountable to.